ENHYPEN's Sunghoon talks getting advice from TXT's Soobin

 They expressed their gratitude towards the seniors artists at HYBE, thanking them for their guidance and advice.
 “When we run into them and ask questions, they answer us in great depth,” said Sunghoon, as translated by Soompi.

 The idol went on to reveal that he had previously spoken with TXT leader Soobin, about an audition for an MC role.
-Notably, Soobin hosted MBC’s Music Bank from July 2020 to October 2021, before Sunghoon took over the same role.
 “I learned a lot from him,” Sunghoon added.
+Notably, Soobin hosted MBC’s Music Bank from July 2020 to October 2021, before Sunghoon took over the same role therafter.

 “I’m honoured to be able to be a part of a label with amazing senior artists,” said Jake, who also emphasised the importance of being able to learn from seniors in the industry.
 In addition to TXT, HYBE also houses artists like BTS, Zico and SEVENTEEN under its subsidiaries.